forter/security-101-for-saas-startups/.github/CONTRIBUTING.md

 We welcome Pull Requests from Engineers that are working at a startup, which is also the target audience of this document.
 Try to keep it short and to the point.
-There is also some tension between keeping it practical, and keeping it vendor neutral.
-We're open for suggestions.

-Thanks for Shahar Keidar, Avishai Ish-Shalom, Yogev Levi Shaked, Elad Shulman and Eliran Ben-Zikri for reviewing, commenting and helping out with writing the first version of this blog post.